carminemnc/tripscraper/README.md

 Powered by [Streamlit](https://streamlit.io/).

+***You can find interesting reading my article on some of text mining techniques and their business application [here](https://carminemnc.github.io/projects/tripscraper/)***

-Tripscraper is an open-source Natural Language Processing (NLP) tool that can be used to scrape TripAdvisor reviews and analyze them by ratings, words, and other criteria.
+Tripscraper is an open source Natural Language Processing (NLP) tool that can be used to scrape TripAdvisor reviews and analyze them by ratings, words, and other criteria.

 It uses a variety of NLP techniques, including sentiment analysis, word frequency analysis, word trends over time and aspect based sentiment analysis.